KadamShweta04/SAT/server/README.md

 ```

 Second build lingeling.
 You can skip this if you have lingeling already in your path.
+Check this by running `lingeling --version`
 ```bash
 sudo apt install -y gcc make                            # install the tools to build lingeling git clone https://github.com/arminbiere/lingeling.git   # checkout the lingeling repo